Impression And Mouth Preparation

 1. In the anterior region of the palatal mucosa

-2. At the angle of occlusal plane of the residual ridge
+2. At the angle of the occlusal plane of the residual ridge

 • Precautions During Fabrication:

-2. Metal denture should reproduce this area to make it comfortable
+2. Metal dentures should reproduce this area to make it comfortable

 1. Bulbous extension of residual alveolar ridge in 2nd 3rd molar region